I lived in the Maldives for almost a year and was fortunate enough to visit many of the best resorts in the Maldives.

-Additional tips for visiting the Maldives
+Additional Tips for Going to the Maldives

 No matter which resort you choose, you will be staying on a relatively small private island.
-The islands are gorgeous and the resorts offer as many activities as they can, but apart from beautiful beaches, luxury resorts and really good scuba diving the Maldives doesn’t have much to offer.
+The islands are gorgeous and the resorts offer as many activities as they can, but apart from beautiful beaches, luxury resorts and really good scuba diving, the Maldives doesn’t have much to offer.

-Most liveaboards offer a week long trip with four or more dives per day.
+Most liveaboards offer a week-long trip with four or more dives per day.
 This way you have access to many more incredible dive sites and get to see more of the Maldives.

 This would mean you would have to spend your first night in a different hotel.
-This is not worth it if you are looking forward to a relaxing, luxurious trip.
-Therefore, check with your resort until what time they offer transfers and if possible try to adjust your flight to that.
+This is not worth it if you are looking forward to a relaxing, luxurious trip because there aren’t any great hotels close to the airport and you waste a night this way.